-As to the latter, we see that the invariants remain definable, even using the sophisticated semantics: the fact that a sophisticated semantics determines unambiguous truth-values for invariant sentences of the language guarantees that the definitions will remain well-posed.
+As to the latter, we see that the invariants remain definable, even using the sophistruth-values for invariant sentences of the language guarantees that the definitions will remain well-posed.
 As a result, the explanation of why the invariants manifest such-and-such features are also preserved.
 In the handedness theory, for example, it remains the case that congruence is a matter of possessing the same handedness property-and, hence, that congruence is an equivalence relation.
-The electric field is still definable as the gradient of the potential, even if the latter is taking values in Φ rather than \mathbb{R} ; so its irrotationality is still explicable as a consequence of its being a gradient.
-In the case of electromagnetism, one can still understand the definition (15) of $F{\mu\nu}$ as the antisymmetric part of the four-gradient of the vector potential (of the target connection relative to an arbitrarily chosen flat reference connection); however, it is more insightful to appreciate that this is precisely the definition of the curvature of the connection.
+The electric field is still definable as the gradient of the potential, even if the latter is taking values in $\Phi$ rather than $\mathbb{R}$ ; so its irrotationality is still explicable as a consequence of its being a gradient.
+In the case of electromagnetism, one can still understand the definition (15) of $F{\mu\nu}$ as the antisymmetric part of the four-gradient of the vector potential (of the target connection relative to an arbitrarily chosen flat reference connection); although it is more insightful to appreciate that this is precisely the definition of the curvature of the connection.
 Either way, however, the fact that $F{\mu\nu}$ is antisymmetric (16a) and governed by the homogeneous Maxwell equation (16b) receives a satisfying explanation.

-23Which, to be clear, is in accord with standard mathematical practice.
+&lt;sup>33Which, to be clear, is in accord with standard mathematical practice.

-24"Equivalent" here meaning that they are isomorphic (not just equivalent) as categories.
+&lt;sup>34"Equivalent" here meaning that they are isomorphic (not just equivalent) as categories.